Roof Coating using GacoRoof products avoids costly flat roof replacements.

 No More Worrying about "Ponding Water" Standing Water Resistant Coatings

-What is Roof Coating?
+What is a Flat Roof Coating?

 See an overview of our commercial roofing service options and comparisons.

 EPDM Roofing Systems are an economical install without disturbing day to day business.

 TPO Roofing, known as an energy star rated eco-friendly flat roofing option.

 Modified Bitumen is the classic standard in flat roofing, but has recently fallen in popularity.